UTUC - Urothelial/transitional cell cancer of the upper tract (ureter, kidney)

 • Must remove entire distal ureter (intramural + UO) with bladder cuff

-• Renal hilar/aortocaval if renal pelvis tumor; pelvic if ureteral tumor
+• Renal hilar/aortocaval if renal pelvis tumor; pelvic if distal ureteral tumor

 • Similar to bladder cancer - prognostic and therapeutic value in T2-T4 invasive disease.